linebender/rfcs/rfcs/0001-masonry-backend.md

 - **The reactive layer** handles the app logic and centralized state.
 Your application's code will call functions from this layer.
 - **The platform layer** handles the document state, depending on the platform.

 The reactive layer defines the `View` trait as well as other items for sequences, type-erasure and memoization.
-A `View` represent a transient node or tree of graphical items, which is return by a declarative function we usually call a "component".
+A `View` represents a transient description of one or multiple graphical items, which is usually returned by a declarative function that is often called a "component".
 An example of component could be:

 ```rust
 fn app_logic(data: &mut u32) -> impl View<u32, (), Element = impl Widget> {